pydata/bottleneck/README.rst

 Slow
 ====

-By default, only 1d, 2d, and 3d input arrays with data type (dtype) int32, int64, float32, and float64 are accelerated.
+By default only 1d, 2d, and 3d input arrays with data type (dtype) int32, int64, float32, and float64 are accelerated.
 All other ndim/dtype
 combinations result in calls to slower, unaccelerated functions.

-With the development version of bottleneck, it is possible to accelerate higher dimensional arrays if an appropriate flag is set at compile-time (see `Fast functions for higher dimensions`_ below).
+It is possible to accelerate higher dimensional arrays if an appropriate flag is set at compile-time (see `Fast functions for higher dimensions`_ below).

 License
 =======